-Middle school students who are enrolled in a high school level course required for graduation such as Algebra l will be required to take the End-of-Course (EOC) exam for that course.
+To meet graduation requirements, middle school students who are enrolled in a high school level course required for graduation, such as Algebra l, will be required to take the End-of-Course (EOC) exam for that course.
 However, students in grades 6-8 may not be denied promotion based on unsatisfactory performance on STAAR EOC exams.

 High School Information

 Students take end-of-course (EOC) exams according to the classes in which they are enrolled.
 Middle school students who are enrolled in high school courses are also required to take the EOC tests.

 The EOC assessments are listed below:

 - Math: Algebra I